 If you require an Apostille, find out specifically which documents require the Apostille as this may save you money on costs.
 Not all documents will require the Apostille, mostly those ones which will be filed with a public authority like a court or Land Registry.

 To obtain an Apostille, the FCO has two offices.
 One which is no longer open to the public is at Milton Keynes.
 Which is now only accessible by post and one in central London and is open to notaries and registered business users.
 The general public cannot go there, but notaries can take documents there on behalf of clients needing a swifter service.
 So if you need an Apostille in person or same day Apostille, please contact us for this service.
 The current charge made by the Foreign & Commonwealth Office for Apostilles is set out here.

-States that don’t require an Apostille
+States that don’t usually require an Apostille

 Our aim is to provide the most useful knowledge base for all things concerning Notarial Acts in the United Kingdom and we are adding to this knowledge base as and when we obtain the relevant information.
 Stay tuned for more information and if you know of the links to other relevant State Codes, please do contact us and let us know.

 Ohio (click here for a link to the Ohio Code).

 Michigan (click here for a link to the Michigan Code).
 Please note that Notarial Acts made outside the State must have two witnesses.

 Clients and lawyers in the US, often ask us what are the forms of ‘United Kingdom Acknowledgments’, ‘Notary Statements for UK’ and ‘Notary Acknowledgement Forms England’.
 The simple answer to this is that they are largely the same as in the US, except that ‘state’ should be changed to ‘United Kingdom’ and ‘county’ should be changed to ‘Town/City’.
 Jurats are also fine to remain in the format used for notaries in the US.